Chris Buescher: Xfinity Series

 Buescher made his debut in NASCAR competition for Roush Fenway Racing in 2011, driving two races in the Nationwide Series; he returned to the series in 2013, driving in seven races for the team, in addition to a limited ARCA schedule with Roulo Bros.
 Racing.

 In 2014, Buescher moved full-time to the Nationwide Series, driving the No. 60 Ford for Roush Fenway Racing.
-After failing to qualify at Daytona, Buescher had a solid rookie season, finishing ninth at Las Vegas, 7th at Richmond, second at Talladega, ninth at Charlotte, 11th at Dover, tenth at Michigan, and 12th at the July Daytona race.
-Buescher finished fifth at New Hampshire to earn a spot in the second Nationwide Dash 4 Cash race at Chicagoland; he would finish 8th at Chicago and 11th at Indianapolis.
-Fastenal returned to sponsor the 60 at Iowa, where Buescher finished 14th.
+After failing to qualify at Daytona, Buescher had a solid rookie season, finishing ninth at Las Vegas, seventh at Richmond, second at Talladega, ninth at Charlotte, eleventh at Dover, tenth at Michigan, and twelfth at the July Daytona race.
+Buescher finished fifth at New Hampshire to earn a spot in the second Nationwide Dash 4 Cash race at Chicagoland; he would finish eighth at Chicago and eleventh at Indianapolis.
+Fastenal returned to sponsor the 60 at Iowa, where Buescher finished fourteenth.
 Cup sponsors Kellogg's and Cheez-It sponsored the car at Watkins Glen.
 Buescher won the Nationwide Children's Hospital 200 at Mid-Ohio on August 16, his first career win.

 Buescher returned to the No. 60 Ford in the newly renamed Xfinity Series for 2015.
 Buescher started the season with a runner-up finish to teammate Ryan Reed at Daytona in the Alert Today Florida 300.
-Then, Buescher followed up that second-place finish with another top-five finish, fourth, in the Hisense 250 at Atlanta giving him a tie for the points lead with a fellow competitor Ty Dillon.
+Then, Buescher followed up that second place finish with another top-five finish, fourth, in the Hisense 250 at Atlanta giving him a tie for the points lead with a fellow competitor Ty Dillon.
 Buescher scored the second series win of his career at Iowa Speedway after passing Chase Elliott for the lead on the final restart of the race, Elliott had led 114 laps but couldn't hold off a hard charge from Buescher.
 Two weeks later, Buescher would be back in victory lane at Dover International Speedway for his second win in 2015; However, Buescher made contact with teammate Darrell Wallace Jr. near the end of the race to make the winning pass and Wallace was upset with his teammate as he cut a tire as a result of the contact and would go on to say "I would say I am happy Roush won but I’m not."

 In the final race of the 2015 season, Buescher won his first career NASCAR Xfinity Series Championship at Homestead Miami Speedway on November 21, 2015.
-He finished 11th in the race after receiving the Lucky Dog to get back on the lead lap.
+He finished eleventh in the race after receiving the Lucky Dog to get back on the lead lap.
 Kyle Larson won the race.
 Buescher was able to hold off defending champion (of the then Nationwide Series) Chase Elliott, Ty Dillon, and Regan Smith in points to win the title.